1. Introduction

 clmul

-can be used to compute the bitwise parity for each bit and the bits to its right.
+can be used to compute the bitwise parity for each bit and the bits to its right,

-pos hilbert_to_xy ( uint32_t i ) { // Using functions from P3104: Bit permutations, we de-interleave the bits of i. uint32_t i0 = std :: bit_compressr ( i , 0x55555555u ); // abcdefgh -> bdfh uint32_t i1 = std :: bit_compressr ( i , 0xaaaaaaaau ); // abcdefgh -> aceg // Undo the permutation that Hilbert curves apply on top of Z-order curves. uint32_t A = i0 & i1 ; uint32_t B = i0 ^ i1 ^ 0xffffu ; uint32_t C = std :: clmul ( A , -1u ) >> 16 ; uint32_t D = std :: clmul ( B , -1u ) >> 16 ; uint32_t a = C ^ ( i0 & D ); return { . x = a ^ i1 , . y = a ^ i0 ^ i1 }; }
+pos hilbert_to_xy ( uint32_t i ) { // De-interleave the bits of i. uint32_t i0 = std :: bit_compress ( i , 0x55555555u ); // abcdefgh -> bdfh uint32_t i1 = std :: bit_compress ( i , 0xaaaaaaaau ); // abcdefgh -> aceg // Undo the permutation that Hilbert curves apply on top of Z-order curves. uint32_t A = i0 & i1 ; uint32_t B = i0 ^ i1 ^ 0xffffu ; uint32_t C = std :: clmul ( A , -1u ) >> 16 ; uint32_t D = std :: clmul ( B , -1u ) >> 16 ; uint32_t a = C ^ ( i0 & D ); return { . x = a ^ i1 , . y = a ^ i0 ^ i1 }; }

 This specific example is taken from [rawrunprotected1].
 [Warren1] explains the basis behind this computation of Hilbert curves using bitwise operations.

-When working with space filling curves, the inverse operation is also common:
+When working with space-filling curves, the inverse operation is also common:

 mapping the Cartesian coordinates onto an index on the curve.

-In the case of Z-order curve,
+In the case of Z-order curves aka.
+Morton curves,

-aka.
-Morton curves, this can be done by simply interleaving the bits of
+this can be done by simply interleaving the bits of

 and